-MOBILedit Forensic Express performs mobile phone content extractions and is used by professionals in law enforcement, military as well as in the corporate and private sectors.
+MOBILedit Forensic performs mobile phone content extractions and is used by professionals in law enforcement, military as well as in the corporate and private sectors.
 By connecting a phone via USB cable, Wi-Fi or Bluetooth you can perform individual examinations of most of the mobile devices and generate reports in multiple formats (PDF, HTML, Excel, etc.) for a variety of needs.

-MOBILedit Forensic Express can retrieve messages, call logs, pictures, contacts, apps, calendar events, emails, passwords, media, file systems, deleted data, and much more.
+MOBILedit Forensic can retrieve messages, call logs, pictures, contacts, apps, calendar events, emails, passwords, media, file systems, deleted data, and much more.
 You can even select specific data which you want to extract from the device.

 Before you begin

 For the best possible experience, we recommend taking a look at the minimum system requirements.